eclipse-edc/Samples/transfer/transfer-01-file-transfer/README.md

 provider.
 In the config file, we also need to configure the API key authentication, as we're going to use endpoints from the EDC's management API in this sample and integrated the extension for token-based API authentication.
 Therefore, we add the property `edc.api.auth.key` and set it to e.g. `password`.
 And last, we also need to configure the consumer's webhook address.
-We expose the IDS API endpoints on a different port and path than other endpoints, so the property `edc.dsp.callback.address` is adjusted to match the IDS API port.
+We expose the DSP API endpoints on a different port and path than other endpoints, so the property `edc.dsp.callback.address` is adjusted to match the DSP API port.

 The consumer connector also needs the `status-checker` extension for marking the transfer as completed on the consumer side.